juansedev/holberton-system_engineering-devops/0x00-shell_basics/README.md

 In the file 1-listit I used the command "ls" to  show the files directory

 In the file 2-bring_me_home I used the command "cd" and command especial exec  to close the subshell and move to parent directory

+In the file 3-listfiles I used the command "ls -la" to  show the files directory in its format long